Max Flomen

 Research Interests

-At WVU, Dr. Flomen teaches a variety of courses on colonialism and empire, and works with graduate students studying Indigenous history, the Atlantic World, borderlands, and the Civil War in the West.
+At WVU, Dr. Flomen teaches courses on colonialism and empire, and works with graduate students studying Indigenous history, borderlands, the Atlantic World, and the Civil War in the West.

 Courses